cidetec-energy-storage/cideMOD/docs/source/installing/install_from_source.rst

     $ sudo apt-get update
     $ sudo apt-get install libglu1-mesa-dev libxcursor-dev libxinerama-dev

-To test if the installation is complete, run a simple test.
+To test if the installation is complete, run a simple test (within the tests folder).

 .. code-block:: console